tysker/traefik-setup-remote-3sem/README.md

 - Did you remember to add your domain to the DigitalOcean DNS servers?
 - Did you remember to add a wildcard DNS record for your domain?
 - Did you remember to create the acme.json file and set the correct permissions?
+- Run your docker compose file with `docker-compose up` (without the -d flag) and check the output logs for errors

 ## Setup